yeoman/yeoman/readme.md

 You can keep Yeoman up to date by using `git pull --rebase upstream master && cd cli && npm link`.

-**Make sure to pull in the latest and test before filing an issue, it might be fixed already**
+**Make sure to pull in the latest and test before filing an issue, it might be fixed already** **Please also be sure to double-check an issue hasn't already been reported before submitting a new one**

 ## Documentation